Insurance for Modern, Vintage and Antique Motorcycles

 How to Get Insurance for Modern, Vintage and Antique Motorcycles

-Welcome to the wBW Motorcycle Insurance page, with information on where to find motorcycle insurance quotes, cheap motorcycle insurance, online quotes and information about motorcycle insurance in Canada, the U.K. and more!
-If you have any recommendations or feedback on motorcycle insurance, send them to Thanks!
+Welcome to the wBW Motorcycle Insurance page.
+This is information on where to find motorcycle insurance quotes and (hopefully) cheap motorcycle insurance.
+Also online quotes and information about motorcycle insurance in Canada, the U.K. and more!

 Make sure you know which company is underwriting the insurance; it’s not always easy to tell; most often a motorcycle insurance policy is purchased from a broker, and if there are problems with the underwriter, you can end up with no policy and no refund!

 Compare prices and policy details.
 Everything isn’t necessarily equal!

 Check your state or local laws first.
 You may want or need coverage for yourself, for passengers, for custom equipment, comprehensive and collision, uninsured motorists, medical payments and more.

 Motorcycle Insurance Resources

 The Insurance Information Institute (U.S.A.) has some good tips on purchasing insurance.
 The U.S. Government Consumer Information Center “Nine Ways to Lower Your Auto Insurance Costs” has some good tips that can be applied to purchasing motorcycle insurance; this page also has a listing of every telephone number for each state’s insurance information department.